4 Section 2

 stat_summary(fun = "mean", geom = "bar")

 To add the error bars, another layer is added with a second call to stat_summary.
-This time, the function represents the type of error bars we wish to draw, you can choose from mean_se for standard error, mean_cl_normal for confidence intervals, or mean_sdl for standard deviation. width controls the width of the error bars - try changing the value to see what happens.
+This time, the function represents the type of error bars we wish to draw, you can choose from mean_se for standard error, mean_cl_normal for confidence intervals (this requires you to have installed the package Hmisc), or mean_sdl for standard deviation. width controls the width of the error bars - try changing the value to see what happens.

 • Whilst fun returns a single value (y) per condition, fun.data returns the y-values we want to plot plus their minimum and maximum values, in this case, mean_se